RestDB/webanalytics/README.md

 Make sure to keep this secret secure and never commit it to version control.

 The `JWT_REFRESH_TOKEN_SECRET` is used in the authentication process to sign refresh tokens when users log in and to verify refresh tokens when issuing new access tokens.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+If you encounter any issues or have questions, please file an issue on our [GitHub issue tracker](https://github.com/yourusername/webanalytics/issues).